JulieAndre27/Moulinette_missions/README.md

 * Recommended:
     * Use a virtual environment.
 This will be done by default if you set `python -m poetry config virtualenvs.in-project true`.
 * Install dependencies
-    * Pull this repository `git pull git@github.com:JulieAndre27/Moulinette_missions.git`
+    * Pull this repository `git clone git@github.com:JulieAndre27/Moulinette_missions.git`
     * Navigate inside the directory `cd Moulinette_missions`
     * Install the environment `poetry install`
     * Setup pre-commit `pre-commit install`